 As an organisation owned and driven by its members, ORX understands that its continued success depends in large part on the level of service it delivers.
 Having already built up a successful reputation as an industry-leading provider of risk loss data, they wanted to add value by optimising how this data is presented – making it easier for members to locate, interpret and apply relevant insight within their own organisations.

 To fit in with the client’s existing technology stack we chose Drupal as the foundation for the new application.
-By using the latest version of this world-leading digital experience platform - Drupal 8 - our developers benefitted from all the power and capability the system has to offer, while custom development work was employed to deliver the specific features and functionality ORX requires.
+By using the latest version of this enterprise content management system – Drupal 8 – our developers benefitted from all the power and capability the system has to offer, while bespoke development work was employed to deliver the specific features and functionality ORX requires.

 While we were making it easier for ORX members to drill down into the content they’re most interested in though, we were also implementing functionality to provide a high-level picture of activity too.
 The ‘news map’ we built assigns each story a size and colour according to its focus and importance; updating in near real-time to provide an ‘at-a-glance’ overview of the wider industry landscape.
 As with the rest of the news content, this map can be searched and filtered according to a number of different attributes, providing direct access to specific news stories too for maximum convenience.

-Finally, work needed to be done to integrate the news application and the main ORX membership site, to enable members to move seamlessly between the two systems.
+Finally, development was required to integrate the news application and the main ORX membership site, to enable members to move seamlessly between the two systems.
 This called for a Single Sign-On (SSO) solution that incorporated custom functionality, to cross-check the permissions each member has and direct them to the news application only if this subscription is part of their package.

 Armed with their updated news application, ORX can secure the continued satisfaction – and subsequent loyalty – of its members, ensuring they remain a trusted source of industry data and analysis for years to come.
 Indeed, the organisation has reported a more than 40% increase in member traffic compared to the previous year (coming from 37 countries around the world), and a number of new trials have been taken up by additional interested financial institutions.